-Having seen a tremendous growth in student and faculty intake, as well as in infrastructure and perspective - from <200 students in one department (Engineering) to about 2000+ students currently, and projections of 7500+ students by 2025 - Mahindra University is growing exponentially with the support of Tech Mahindra.
+Having seen a tremendous growth in student and faculty intake, as well as in infrastructure and perspective the University is eyeing to reach to 7500+ students by 2025 - Mahindra University is growing exponentially with the support of Tech Mahindra.

 2.2.
 Introduction to Mahindra Educational Institutions: